-Brett’s experiment which I will point out right from the beginning was done out of one mans curiosity and was with no ill intent or will to cause delays or issues to workers or other customers of the filling station.
+I will point out right from the beginning, Bretts experiment was done out of one mans curiosity and with no ill intent towards workers or will to cause delays to customers of the filling station.

-With his mind set on using these £100 Brilliant Uncirculated coins to pay for goods Brett quickly realised that if he were to simply go into a shop, pick up his goods and attempt to pay at the checkout with a £100 legal tender coin a shopkeeper may, and would be completely within their rights, to refuse it as a method of payment.
+Brett quickly realised that if he were to simply go into a shop, pick up his goods and attempt to pay at the checkout with a £100 legal tender coin a shopkeeper may, and would be completely within their rights, to refuse this as a method of payment.
 If there was then no other offer of payment, he’d be asked to leave the goods and go about his day.
+However, with his mind set on using these £100 Brilliant Uncirculated coins to pay for goods he set about his experiment.

 “Legal tender has a narrow technical meaning which has no use in everyday life.
 It means that if you offer to fully pay off a debt to someone in legal tender, they can’t sue you for failing to repay.”